anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In BRSKI-PRM with the Registrar-Agent mediating all communication, this second signature provides verification and POP of the private key for the registrar LDevID certificate provided in the initial tPVR artifact from the Registrar-Agent (see {{tpvr_artifact}}).

-Depending on the security policy of the operator, this signature can also be interpreted as explicit authorization of the registrar to install the contained trust anchor.
-TODO(what exactly is the trust anchor? pinned-domain-cert?)
+Depending on the security policy of the operator, this signature can also be interpreted as explicit authorization of the registrar to install the contained trust anchor (i.e., pinned domain certificate).

 #### JSON Voucher Data